daiolupo/principlesExample/README.md

 ### Principle 1: Purpose of collection of personal information

-#### How can we collect users personal information for the functioning of our website?
+#### How can we ensure users personal information is used for the functioning of the website?
-- [ ] Users will have the option of registering personal information.
+- [ ] Users will be ensured that their personal information is only for the functioning of the website.
 - [ ] Users will be able to log in with a membership.

 ### Principle 2: Source of personal information